FiXato/weechat_scripts/README.markdown

 * listbuffer.py (for now still in its own repository, but will be added later) Show /list results in a common buffer and interact with them.

+## Script ideas
+* task https://savannah.nongnu.org/task/index.php?11351 ((s)notices buffer)
+* bufferstats: output stats about the number of different buffers.
+  Something like:
+    Total of 55 buffers: 1 core, 6 server buffers, 43 channel buffers,
+    3 queries, 2 plugin buffers; 10 of them are merged.
+* advanced highlights manager: assign target buffers & colours to highlights;
+    dynamically create target buffer if necessary

+    Example: /highlight add /(lol|nyan-?)cat/ nyancats
+    When the highlight would get triggered, it will create a new buffer, python.nyancat, —should the buffer not already exist— and display the message (+source buffer) in it.

 ## Configuration instructions
 ******************************************************************************